aroberge/avantpy/docs/html/_sources/index.rst.txt

   - Each dialect consists of a translations of most Python keywords in a given human language, supplemented by a few additional constructs intended to make some programming concepts easier to learn.
   - The current version includes three dialects: English, French and Spanish.
-    The translation currently donein these three dialects is subject to change; feel free to make suggestions for alternative to use, or contribute a new dialect.
+    The translation currently done in these three dialects is subject to change; feel free to make suggestions for alternative to use, or contribute a new dialect.

 - AvantPy is a preprocessor, that takes a program written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.